-The journey of pregnancy and birth usually begins with a test – the resulting two pink lines, plus sign, or word “pregnant” appear and change your world forever.
-For many mothers, this is the first of many tests to come throughout pregnancy.
+The journey of pregnancy usually begins with a test – the resulting two pink lines, plus sign, or word “pregnant” appear and change your world forever.
+For many, this is the first of many tests to come throughout pregnancy.

 So what should you expect when it comes to prenatal testing and what do those tests mean for you and your baby?